fetchai/ledger/docs/style-guide.md

 Here, inline initialisation ensures that the default constructor does not produce uninitialised memory.
 In the second constructor, we manually initialise the `pointer_` but `size_` can be set using the initialisation list.

-## Memory management and pointers
+## Memory handling

-* Prefer `shared_ptr` and `unique_ptr` over raw pointers.
 * Use references where the value cannot be null.
 Use pointers where it can.
+* Make sure no uninitialised memory is accessed.
+* Always prefer passing by reference or `const` reference where possible.
+* Prefer `shared_ptr` and `unique_ptr` over raw pointers.
 * Use `make_shared` and `make_unique` for shared pointers.
-* Uninitialised memory can cause serious bugs.
+* Stick to RAII principle and automatic memory management - destructors are ideally empty.

+### nullptr

+Use the `nullptr` keyword which designates an `rvalue` constant serving as a universal null pointer literal.
+This replaces the buggy and weakly-typed literal `0` and the infamous `NULL` macro.

+`nullptr` is also type safe.

 ### Handling dynamically allocated memory resources